 \begin{proof} Let $R:I\times S_0\to X$ be a regular homotopy with $R_0(S_0)=S_0$ and $R_1(S_0)=S_1$.
 By Remark~\ref{rk:1s}, we may assume that $R$ restricts to an isotopy in a neighborhood of a $1$-skeleton of $S_0$ with complement an open disk $U$.
 By the isotopy extension theorem, there is an ambient isotopy $J:I\times X\to X$ that agrees with $R$ restricted to $S_0\backslash U$.
 Clearly, the surface $S_2:=J_1^{-1}(S_1)$ is isotopic to $S_1$, and $S_0$ agrees with $S_2$ in the complement to $U$.
 The required regular homotopy of $S_0$ to $S_2$ fixing the complement of $U$ is given by $\hat R_t(x):=J_t^{-1}\circ R_t(x)$. \end{proof}

 Lemma \ref{ag1sk} is the first step in the proof of Theorem~\ref{th:6b}.
-It establishes an isotopy of $S_1$ to $S_2$ so that $S_0$ and $S_2$ agree away from a neighborhood of a point.
-The following lemma establishes that there are core disks such that the surfaces $S_0'$ and $S_2'$ obtained by splitting off unknotted projective planes from $S_0$ and $S_2$ respectively are still homotopic.
+It establishes an isotopy of $S_1$ to $S_2$ so that $S_0$ and $S_2$ agree away from a regular neighborhood of a point.
+Thus, in the proof of Theorem~\ref{th:6b}, without loss of generality, we may assume that $S_1$ agrees with $S_0$ away from a neighborhood of a point.
+Lemmas~\ref{nhs1} and \ref{nhs} will establish that there are cores of splittings such that the surfaces $S_0'$ and $S_1'$ obtained by splitting off unknotted projective planes from $S_0$ and $S_1$ respectively are still homotopic.